whatmakeart/whatmakeart.github.io/content/making/slip-casting.md

    - how long since previous slip cast pull
    - how thick the slip walls became
    - any other observations
-9. After the cast is demolded, the lip can be trimmed and slightly smoothed with a wet sponge.
+9. After the cast is de-molded, the lip can be trimmed and slightly smoothed with a wet sponge.
 Be careful not to use too much water.
 10. To keep your slip casts from drying out, wrap them in plastic or put them in a sealed plastic food container.

 ### Example Slip Casting Log Sheet